graphhopper/directions-api/docs-route-optimization.md

 }
 ```

-This enforces service i to be in the same route as service j.
+This enforces service i to be in the same route as service j no matter which vehicle will be employed.
 If a specific vehicle (driver) is required to conduct this, just add
  a `vehicle_id` like this:

  ```json